 LGBTSouth Convenings: In fall 2015, CSE piloted these local convenings, offering one in Hattiesburg, MS, and one in Birmingham, AL. Working with a team of local organizers we planned one-day convenings that focused on a core theme that was identified as a key local priority – health and wellness issues in Hattiesburg; building effective collaborations and relationships in Birmingham.
 The convenings featured workshops, dialogue and community planning, and relationship building opportunities.
 We also offered a round of Southern Equality Fund grants at each convening to provide direct support for ongoing local work.

 Coalition Building: CSE is proud to work alongside other social justice organizations and movements to promote equality, dignity and safety for all people.
-In Asheville, we are an ally in #BlackLivesMatter organizing efforts.
 Across, NC we are part of the Moral Monday Movement.
 Led by the North Carolina NAACP we work to advocate for justice and equality across North Carolina and across issues areas.

 Public Policy Analysis and Support: CSE provides community leaders working on LGBT issues with policy analysis and assists with developing organizing strategies in order to pass local protections.
 We have worked with community members to propose and pass employment equality measures in Asheville, NC, Buncombe County, NC and Winston-Salem, NC.